 Edit me

 OpenFOAM (Open-source Field Operation And Manipulation) is a free finite-volume open-source CFD solver.
 OpenFOAM is primarily written in C++ and comes with libraries to help facilitate numerical operations on field values.
 OpenFOAM also has a wide range of utilities for pre- and post-processing, such as mesh generation/quality checks and Paraview (for post-process visualization).
 There are three main branches of OpenFOAM: ESI OpenCFD, The OpenFOAM Foundation, and Extended Project.
-DAFoam only supports the ESI OpenCFD version.
+DAFoam only supports the ESI OpenCFD version, the OpenFOAM version discussed within this document.

 To help with clarity, below is the general file structure for OpenFOAM simulations.
-As a general overview: 0 contains boundary conditions and initial field values, constant handles flow properties (such as turbulence model and fluid modeling parameters), and system controls the numerical discretization, equation solutions, etc. In this section, we will discuss each entry below.
+As a general overview: 0 contains boundary conditions and initial field values, constant handles flow properties (such as turbulence model and fluid modeling parameters), and system controls the numerical discretization, equation solutions, etc. This document serves as detailed documentation to these directories.

-- 0 // initial fields and boundary conditions
+- 0.orig // initial fields and boundary conditions

 - constant // flow and turbulence property information